Can Handmade Pottery Go In The Dishwasher?

 Porcelain

 Porcelain looks thinner than the other two clays.
-You can usually differentiate it from the other two because of its upscale appearance.
+You can usually distinguish it from the other two by its upscale appearance.
 Many people only break out the fine China on special occasions.

 Detergent Chemicals that are Harmful to Pottery